 CBT-I is the first-line treatment for insomnia.
 The American College of Physicians, the largest medical-specialty organization and second-largest physician group in the United States, recommends all adults to receive CBT-I as the initial treatment for chronic insomnia due to its proven short- and long-term efficacy.
 While insomnia can be triggered by a variety of factors, changes to a person’s thoughts and behaviors in response to insomnia are what actually cause the insomnia to persist.
 For this reason, CBT-I helps you identify and change these faulty thoughts and behaviors in order to develop healthier sleep habits and patterns.
 Unlike sleeping pills, CBT-I helps you overcome the underlying causes of your sleep problems.
-The UCLA Insomnia Clinic provides a structured CBT-I program composed of 7 weekly sessions.
+The UCLA Insomnia Clinic provides a structured CBT-I program composed of 7 to 8 weekly sessions.

 To identify how to best treat your insomnia and track your progress, we will ask you to keep a sleep diary for one to two weeks.
 The cognitive part of CBT-I will teach you how to recognize and change thoughts and beliefs that impact your ability to sleep.
 You will learn skills that will help you to challenge and change negative thought patterns and worries that may prevent sleep.
 The behavioral part of CBT-I will help you develop good sleep habits, become aware of behaviors that keep you from sleeping well, and restore your ability to sleep soundly.